rkchellah/PAR-Map/README.md

 # Map

 Map is an interactive map built for field teams.
-Visualises weekly PAR data on a Mapbox map with boundary layers, buffer circles, and an admin dashboard backed by Supabase.
+Visualises data on a Mapbox map with boundary layers, buffer circles, and an admin dashboard backed by Supabase.

 ---